CollierCZ/docs-media/java-rx-sdk-reame.md

 // Kentico Cloud project Id
 String projectId = "683771be-aa26-4887-b1b6-482f56418ffd";

-// Type resolvers are required as they convert the content items to models in runtime based on the 'system.type'
+// Type resolvers are required to convert the retrieved content items to their strongly-typed models based on their 'system.type'
-// property of your items.
+// property.
 List<TypeResolver<?>> typeResolvers = new ArrayList<>();

-// First you need to create the models representing your items.
+// First, create strongly typed models representing your items.
-// The following is an example of the sample 'Cafe' type.
+// This is optional, but strongly recommended.
+It is best practise is to use safe types
-// Note that type resolvers are optional and you are not required to use them.
-However, the best
+// instead of relying on dynamic objects and values.
-// practise is to use safe types instead of relying on dynamic objects and values. public final class Cafe extends ContentItem {
+// Here is an exemple of the sample 'Cafe' content type. public final class Cafe extends ContentItem {

     // This is the codename of your content type in Kentico Cloud